raspberrypilearning/rpi-stress-buster-with-scratch/en/step_3.md

 --- task ---

-Click on the `Flappy` sprite to see the code that is attached to it.

---- /task ---

---- task ---

 Just like you did in the last step, add a `when button 21 is pressed`{:class='block3extensions'} block to the code.

 ```blocks3